jkingsman/VNCHoneypotRecorder/README.md

 The container automatically restarts every 10 minutes to avoid becoming a permanent botnet node.

+## Getting rid of lame videos

+Many attackers just connect and disconnect without doing anything.
+To clean up these recordings run `./filter-no-motion-videos.sh` which checks for motion and removes empty vids.

+## Why?

 Big ups to [@Xtrato](https://x.com/Xtrato/status/1939222218107445715) for the inspiration.